crocodile/phpfacebooklogindemo/README.md

 For a production quality code please consider:
 * Removing logging/debugging bits
 * Remove the inclusion of any unused Facebook library files
-* Implement all necessary Facebook error scenarios additional to the ones already there
+* Implement all of the requied Facebook error scenarios additional to the ones already there